 The results obtained in the comparison experiment are reported in Table 2.
-We can see that the stacked-LSTM achieves a best mean F1 score of 0.82, 0.74 in LOSO and LSIO cross-validations respectively while Dual-stream LSTM achieves a best mean F1 score of 0.74 in LSSO.
+We can see that the stacked-LSTM achieves a best mean F1 score of 0.82, 0.74 in LOSO and LSIO cross-validations, respectively, whereas Dual-stream LSTM achieves a best mean F1 score of 0.74 in LSSO.
 A repeated-measures ANOVA shows significant difference in performance (LOSO results) between the algorithms: $F(0.65, 4.054) = 6.311, p < 0.001, \mu^2 = 0.179$.
-Further post-hoc paired t-tests with Bonferroni correction (see Table 2) shows that the stacked-LSTM performs significantly better than the RF-frames (p = 0.004) and CNN (p = 0.003).
-It also shows that bi-LSTM is not significantly different from stacked-LSTM (at significance level p = 0.05) but is better than RF-Frames with marginal significance (p = 0.061).
-The Dual-LSTM and Conv-LSTM do not significantly differ in performance with any of the other methods.
-These results suggest that stacked-LSTM does indeed provide overall better performance and that recurrent models like LSTM network are better at processing movement and sEMG data for PBD.
+Further post hoc paired t-tests with Bonferroni correction (see Table 2) show that the stacked-LSTM performs significantly better than the RF-frames (p = 0.004) and CNN (p = 0.003).
+It also shows that bi-LSTM is not significantly different from stacked-LSTM (at significance level p = 0.05) but is better than RF-frames with marginal significance (p = 0.061).
+The Dual-LSTM and Conv-LSTM does indeed provide overall better performance and that recurrent models like LSTM network are better at processing movement and sEMG data for PBD.
 Interestingly, the Conv-LSTM performs slightly better than CNN, possibly because it is designed to integrate temporal information in such data.

-For the 18 folds in LOSO cross-validation where testing subjects are patients, we further computed two-way mixed, absolute agreement intraclass correlation (ICC) to compare the level of agreement between the ground truth (based on labels from the expert raters) and the stacked-LSTM with the level of agreement between the expert raters.
+For the 18 folds in LOSO cross validation where testing subjects are patients, we further computed two-way mixed, absolute agreement intraclass correlation (ICC) to compare the level of agreement between the ground truth (based on labels from the expert raters) and the stacked-LSTM with the level of agreement between the expert raters.
 The ICC is a standard method for computing interrater agreement [32].
-The absolute agreement ICC, which we used, measures strict agreement, rather than the more liberal similarity between rank order of the alternative 'consensus ICC' [55].
-A two-way mixed model was used in order to account for rater effect [55].
-We found ICC = 0.215 (single measures) and 0.523 (average measures) with $p = 4.3 \times 10^{-130}$ between the raters, and ICC=0.568 (single measures) and 0.724 (average measures) with $p = 3.1 \times 10^{-159}$ between stacked-LSTM and the ground truth based on the labels from these raters.
-This finding suggests that stacked-LSTM is able to provide excellent level of agreement [52] with the average expert rater, which aligns with the goal of our modelling.
-The agreement is also higher than that between the raters although this may be explained by the fact that unlike the raters, whose ratings are based on their independent experiences and background (even if they did have discussions to resolve rating disagreements), the model's training is solely based on the average rater's labelling.
+The absolute agreement ICC, which we used, measures strict agreement rather than the more liberal similarity between rank order of the alternative "consensus ICC" [55].
+A two-way mixed model was used to account for rater effect [55].
+We found ICC = 0.215 (single measures) and 0.523 (average measures) with $p = 4.3 \times 10^{-130}$ between the raters, and ICC = 0.568 (single measures) and 0.724 (average measures) with $p = 3.1 \times 10^{-159}$ between stacked-LSTM and the ground truth based on the labels from these raters.
+This finding suggests that stacked-LSTM is able to provide excellent level of agreement [52] with the average expert rater, which aligns with the goal of our modeling.
+The agreement is also higher than that between the raters, although this may be explained by the fact that unlike the raters, whose ratings are based on their independent experiences and background (even if they did have discussions to resolve rating disagreements), the model's training is solely based on the average rater's labeling.